 Today was a holiday for my mom and her partner Mike, and we had plans for the evening.
 A big production traditional Chinese dance performance, Shen Yun, in town for two days only at the Fuchu Forest Art Theater.
 Mike bought the tickets for us before I arrived in Japan, and I was eager to check it out.
-I’d been seeing heavy and elaborate advertising for them over the last few years in California, DC, and on Facebook.
+I’d been seeing heavy and elaborate advertising for them over the last few years in California, Washington DC, and on Facebook.

 We got to the theater with time for dinner so headed to MOS Burger, a Japanese chain I really wanted to try again.
-Along the way we walked past the typical sites of a Tokyo street, including a statue that looked like a gaping butthole with ass wings, and a karaoke bar named Girls Snack You.
+Along the way, we walked past the typical sights of a Tokyo street, including a statue that looked like a gaping butthole with ass wings, and a karaoke bar named Girls Snack You.
 But I can’t deal with that right now.
 Can I get back to MOS Burger?

 So dude.
 These burgers, hot dogs, and milkshakes just taste fuckin’ different than what you get at any American chains.
 Different, plus delicious.

 MOS is stand for Mountain, Ocean, Sun.
 It means standing tall and firm like a Mountain, having a heart that is broad and deep as the Ocean, and having passion like the Sun that never burns out.
 That is our founder’s limitless love for human beings and nature.